 The program is funded by the U.S. Department of State, Bureau of International Narcotics and Law Enforcement Affairs (INL), and more specifically falls under the Caribbean Basin Security Initiative (CBSI), a shared security partnership started in 2010.
 For more information on CBSI click here.

 National Center for State Courts

-NCSC is a 501(c)3 non-profit organization founded more than 45 years ago by the leaders of the U.S. courts to deliver on the promise of Equal Justice Under Law.
+NCSC is a 501(c)3 non-profit organization founded 50 years ago by the leaders of the U.S. courts to deliver on the promise of Equal Justice Under Law.
 Today, NCSC works throughout the U.S. and around the world to advance justice systems through technical assistance, training, and technology.
 NCSC is a leading partner of INL for justice sector assistance interventions throughout the Caribbean, Latin America, Europe, and North Africa.
 NCSC has active partnerships with stakeholders to carry out the program, in the Caribbean, and draws on its network of experts from the U.S. and the region.
 NCSC also maintains linkages with leading criminal justice organizations to develop and deliver effective programs that strengthen criminal justice systems and counter transnational crime.
 For more information on NCSC click here.

 U.S. Department of State - INL

 The U.S. Department of State Bureau of International Narcotics and Law Enforcement Affairs (INL) works to keep Americans safe by countering crime, illegal drugs, and instability abroad.
 INL is instrumental in defining the goals and direction of program initiatives.
 For more information on INL click here.